-Don is a CPA and has over 40 years of financial and accounting expertise in executive positions.
-He is currently the Assistant Vice President of Finance and Controller at Rush Copley Medical Center and is currently acting in a finance and healthcare consulting role with Rush Copley and Rush University.
-He has held Board positions at the Montgomery Economic Development Corporation and as an officer on the Board of A Man in Recovery Foundation.
-He has also held key financial management positions at Norwegian American Hospital, Bank One, and Montgomery Ward.
+Don is a CPA and has 48 years of financial and accounting expertise in executive positions.
+He recently retired as the Assistant Vice President of Finance and Controller at Rush Copley Medical Center and is currently acting in a finance and healthcare consulting role with Rush Copley and Rush University.
+He has held Board positions at the Montgomery Economic Development Corporation and A Man in Recovery Foundation.
+He has also held key financial management positions at Norwegian American Hospital, Bank One and Montgomery Ward.

 Don has four sons and was very actively involved in coaching and running youth sport organizations for more than 20 years and held positions on the boards of the Naperville Little League Baseball and Naperville Youth Basketball Association.
 He was awarded the Distinguished Service Award for Youth & Family by the Naperville Jaycees in 2001.
 Don became aware of Tim Ryan and his A Man in Recovery Foundation in early 2016 and then several months later tragically lost his youngest son, Randy, to an accidental fentanyl overdose.
 Inspired by Tim’s work, Don joined the AMIRF Board and worked with his son, Cliff, to obtain over $23,000 in donations for AMIRF at the 2017 Naperville Half Marathon and 5K Run.
 After working with Tim and his foundation for 10 months, Don joined the PATH Board and has worked to increase our community outreach by working closely with the DuPage, Kane and Kendall County Health Departments and acting as navigators in helping to educate and guide families and individuals in understanding all of the resources available to them during the recovery journey.

 Leslie resides in Naperville, is married and has three children.
 She joined PATH when one of her sons showed evidence of opioid addiction.
 She has since become very active in the group, organizing fundraisers and building relationships with community treatment centers.
 She is focused on the need to support those affected by addiction through information sharing, education and recovery tools.
 Leslie has successfully completed the SMART Recovery Training Program and looks forward to facilitating meetings.